“Chalte Chalte”… Happily, practically ever after!

-This moment is no walking into the sunset for Raj and Priya as the story soon pans out to have shades of marital discords, though not one that involves actual issues like, say, infidelity (something that Khan and Mukerji dealt years later in Karan Johar’s Kabhi Alvida Naa Kehna).
+This moment is no walking into the sunset for Raj and Priya as the story soon pans out to have shades of marital discord, though not one that involves actual issues like, say, infidelity (something that Khan and Mukerji dealt years later in Karan Johar’s Kabhi Alvida Naa Kehna).
 Raj and Priya continue to bicker, more like a lovable cat and dog pair left adrift.
-While the film strives hard at extrapolating the context to Raj’s deficiencies, it is equally questionable why Priya chooses to let go off her career to enjoy marital bliss.
+While the film strives hard at extrapolating the context to Raj’s deficiencies, it is equally questionable why Priya chooses to let go of her career to enjoy marital bliss.
 Raj (thankfully) isn’t shown to be averse to Priya’s prospects of getting back to work.
 It is, however, Priya who pins all her hopes on her husband to make her life exciting.
-Often we hear her complain how he doesn’t find time for her and the relationship but it is also clear how she has plenty of it while he doesn’t.
+Often we hear her complain about how he doesn’t find time for her and the relationship but it is also clear how she has plenty of it while he doesn’t.

 Towards the last hour, we see how issues worsen between the duo.
 As a lot of it arises from Raj’s own insecurities, the film cheekily brushes aside the need for a woman’s agency in matters of finance in her family.
-Come to think of it, their marriage is one that took place with the approval and blessings of Priya’s family and given the way Raj alienates them [probably owing to his own equation with his own family] is irksome.
+Come to think of it, their marriage is one that took place with the approval and blessings of Priya’s family and given the way Raj alienates them [probably owing to his equation with his own family] is irksome.
 Being very much of a classic Bollywood romance, Chalte Chalte’s problems find coherent solutions with an emotional climax at, surprise, surprise, the airport.
 With the way the film closes, one wonders if there existed prospects for a sequel and luckily for each one of us who love the film, the makers decided not to go ahead with such a travesty.

-One of Chalte Chalte less celebrated bits is in the fashion that cinematographer Ashok Mehta envisions his frames.
+One of Chalte Chalte‘s less celebrated bits is in the fashion that cinematographer Ashok Mehta envisions his frames.
 It is being said that Rani Mukerji looked her sexiest best in this film with her svelte bod, Manisha Malhotra couture and burgundy hair with soft curls.
 Adding further sheen to her appearance is the, by now famous, iconic smokey eyes courtesy celebrated makeup artist Mickey Contractor.
 Nevertheless, it is the magic of veteran shutterbug Ashok Mehta that makes Mukerji and her sizzling screen chemistry with Khan come alive to the fullest – for a fact, Mukerji and Khan seldom looked as gorgeous as they did in Chalte Chalte.